GaloyMoney/blink/README.md

 ## TLDR

-Galoy is an opinionated bitcoin banking platform.
+Galoy is an opinionated Bitcoin banking platform.

-This repo represents the main api that brings all functionality together.
+This repo represents the main API that brings all functionality together.

-## Responsible disclosure
+## Responsible Disclosure

 Found critical bugs/vulnerabilities?
 Please email them security@galoy.io Thanks!

 ## Get Started

 Want to try it out and contribute?
-Checkout the [dev documentation](./docs/DEVELOPMENT_ENVIRONMENT.md) to deploy locally with a docker compose script.
+Check out the [dev documentation](./docs/DEVELOPMENT_ENVIRONMENT.md) to deploy locally with a docker-compose script.

 If you have questions, you can [join our Workspace](https://chat.galoy.io)